davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

 To facilitate and speed up editing in the table, the following features have been implemented:

 * the mouse wheel may be used to change a value (the cell has to be in edit mode first),
-* a keyboard can be used to set the rootkey, key range and velocity range (the cell has to be in edit mode first),
+* an external keyboard can be used to set the rootkey, key range and velocity range (the cell has to be in edit mode first),
 * a multiple selection, followed by the editing of the last cell, will edit all cells simultaneously,
 * the keys :kbd:`Del` and :kbd:`Backspace` clear the content of all selected cells,
-* stereo divisions may be edited simultaneously if the option is enables in the software [preferences](manual/settings.md#doc_general),
+* stereo divisions may be edited simultaneously if the option is enabled in the software [preferences](manual/settings.md#doc_general),
 * key names may be numeric or as a text (having C3, C4 or C5 as middle C), depending on the option chosen in the [preferences](manual/settings.md#doc_interface),
 * copy / paste / cut of a set of cells (not necessarily adjacent) may be done via :kbd:`Ctrl`+:kbd:`C` / :kbd:`Ctrl`+:kbd:`V` / :kbd:`Ctrl`+:kbd:`X`.